90 days from today is Fri, 24 October 2025

 If this has happened to you or to an officer, you supervise, talk it through and exercise common sense and fairness on both sides.

-Q12.
 I received a telephone call whilst at home when I was off duty.
-Can I claim overtime?
+Can I claim over-time?

 Maybe.
-The only time this normally happens is if you are officially on-call for something, and you receive a telephone call about the matter for which you are on call.
-This is classified as a recall to duty and you may reckon a minimum of four hours overtime at the appropriate rate for the sort of day it is (rest day or public holiday: double time).
-The minimum 4 hours do not apply if it is a normal working day where the compensation is time & a third, for the actual hours worked.
-To qualify for it to be a recall to duty you need to do more than just receive information but to actively engage in following up the call with delegation, instruction or decision making of some kind.
+The only time this normally happens is if you are officially on-call for something, and you receive a telephone call about the matter for which you are on-call.
+This is classified as a recall to duty and you may reckon a minimum of four hours’ over-time at the appropriate rate for the sort of day it is (rest day or public holiday: double time).
+The minimum four hours do not apply if it is a normal working day where the compensation is time and a third, for the actual hours worked.
+To qualify for it to be a recall to duty you need to do more than just receive information but to actively engage in following up the call with delegation, instruction or decision-making of some kind.
 Simply receiving a call from work in itself is not enough.

-The judgement makes clear that if the officer was on-call, but contacted about something that had nothing to do with him/her being the on-call Police Search Advisor, it did not constitute a recall to duty.
+The judgement makes clear that if the officer was on-call, but contacted about something that had nothing to do with them being the on-call police search advisor, it did not constitute a recall to duty.

 If you are called about a court warning, duty change, or anything else work-related, you are not being recalled to duty and there is no overtime claim.
 However, the telephone conversation (on-call or not) does constitute working time and should be recorded as such.